domarp-j/react-testing/PITCHME.md

 +++

-"Understanding a component’s contract is the most important part of testing a React component.
-A contract defines the expected behavior of your component and what assumptions are reasonable to have about its usage." - [The Right Way to Test React Components](https://medium.freecodecamp.org/the-right-way-to-test-react-components-548a4736ab22)
+@quote["Understanding a component’s contract is the most important part of testing a React component.
+A contract defines the expected behavior of your component and what assumptions are reasonable to have about its usage."] - [The Right Way to Test React Components](https://medium.freecodecamp.org/the-right-way-to-test-react-components-548a4736ab22)

 +++